fasibio/ThreadDistributor/README.md

 distributor.addTask(oneTask);
 ```

-If you call distributor.addTask(oneTask) the distributor will look for a free Thread and execute this task in a new threads.
+If you call `distributor.addTask(oneTask)` the distributor will look for a free Thread and execute this task in a new thread.
-If maxWorkerNumber not -1 and all worker are in prozess, the task will come in the waitlist and will be execute if an other task is finished.
+If maxWorkerNumber is not -1 and all worker are in process, the task will come in the waitlist and will be execute after an other task is finished.

-Now it´s a good idea to declare a TaskListener (optional)
+Now it´s a good idea to declare a `TaskListener` (optional)

 ```java